ictwise/notpp4/README.md

 > Deployment steps to the Heroku hosting page consist of:

-- create a new repository in GitHub named 'Easy_Skincare' by using a mentioned template
+- create a new repository in GitHub named 'notpp4' by using a template
 - open the repository in GitPod-VSC by cloning the repo from GitHub
 - develop a fundamental part of the project to the stage when is ready for deployment to the hosting platform
 - log in to Heroku page and click "New' and then select 'Create New App'
-- give an app a unique name, using dashes instead of spaces, like entering 'easy-skincare' in the input field 'App name'
+- give an app a unique name, using dashes instead of spaces, like entering 'ecobiketech' in the input field 'App name'
 - select the region free to use and closest to my location 'Europe' and click 'Create App'
 - head to 'Resources' tab and type in Postgres in the Add-ons search bar
 - select Heroku Postgres and provision a Hobby Dev-Free database